TankEngine-ish/GO_App_Jenkins_Deployment/README.md

 * I installed openJDK 11 which is the open-source implementation of version 11 of the Java SE Platform.

-* Then I added the Jenkins repo to my system and after that I had to import the GPG keys from Jenkins site to verify the integrity of my packages.
+* Then I added the Jenkins repo to my system and after that I had to import the GPG keys from the Jenkins site to verify the integrity of my packages.

 * I followed up with actually installing Jenkins and getting a username and a password.